WordPress Password Protect Page

 The moment you publish a post in WordPress, it becomes visible to anyone who visits your website.
-But did you know you can password protect a page or post in WordPress in order to hide content from the public?
+But if you need to hide content from the public, you can password protect your pages or posts on your WordPress site.

 Yes!
 You can restrict access to your pages/blog posts by introducing Passwords.
 Only visitors who have the correct password can view the protected content.

-This feature comes handy when you need to publish premium educational resources.
-Now, if you want to password protect your entire WordPress site or individual WordPress posts – this article is for you.
+This feature comes in handy when you need to publish premium educational resources.
+Now, if you want to password protect your entire WordPress site or individual WordPress posts/pages – this article is for you.

 In a short while, you’ll be learning: